 Photo by Robert Bye

-This village is a great base for exploring many stunning attractions, including parts of the Icelandic Highlands.
-For example, from there, you can visit Fjadrargljufur as part of this epic 8-hour Super Jeep tour of Lakagigar craters, the site of one of the biggest volcanic eruptions in Iceland's history!
+This village is a great base for exploring many stunning attractions.
+For example, partake in exciting outings like this tour of Lakagigar Craters, the site of one of the biggest volcanic eruptions in Iceland's history.

 14. Hofsos Swimming Pool

-Complete a day of adventuring by bathing under the midnight from the infinity pool, or watch in awe as the northern lights dance over the fjord.
-Learn more about the midnight sun and daylight hours in Iceland
+Complete a day of adventuring by bathing under the sunset from the infinity pool, or watch in awe as the northern lights dance over the fjord.

 13. Vesturdalur Valley